Your Play-Based ABA Therapy Provider in New Hampshire

 What is Katie Beckett Medicaid and does my child qualify?

 Katie Beckett Medicaid is a New Hampshire Medicaid program based on your child's disability rather than your household income.
 It eliminates copays and covers 100% of ABA therapy costs for eligible children.
-Call (833) 666-3115 and we'll help you determine if your child qualifies.
+Call (833) 666-3115 and Achieving Stars Therapy will help you determine if your child qualifies.

 What ages do you serve in New Hampshire?